David Kopacz

-David Peter Kopacz (born 29 May 1999) is a professional footballer who plays as a midfielder for club VfL Osnabrück.
+David Peter Kopacz (born 29 May 1999) is a professional footballer who plays as a midfielder for club Hansa Rostock.
 Born in Germany, he has represented Poland at youth international levels.

 Career

-In the summer of 2018 Kopacz joined VfB Stuttgart on a four-year deal.
+In the summer of 2018, Kopacz joined VfB Stuttgart on a four-year deal.
 On 16 July 2019, he was loaned out to Górnik Zabrze until the end of the 2019–20 season.
 On 5 August 2019, Kopacz made his debut in the Ekstraklasa against Wisła Kraków.

 On 31 July 2020, Kopacz moved to Würzburger Kickers.

 On 16 May 2022, he joined FC Ingolstadt.

 On 2 June 2025, Kopacz signed with fellow 3.
 Liga side VfL Osnabrück.

+After winning the 3.
+Liga with VfL Osnabrück in 2026, Kopacz made two 2.
+Bundesliga appearances for the club before moving back to the third tier and joining Hansa Rostock on 28 August 2026.